 What were zaibatsu?

 A zaibatsu was a complex of companies resting on a common ownership base and operated as a unit.
-A top holding company, the command center of the entire group, determined a unified direction for all subsidiaries and subsubsidiaries.
-The top holding company either focused on group control, as in the case of Mitsui, or controlled while maintaining some operating functions as well, as was the case with Sumitomo whose holding company comprised a department serving as the group's trading company.
+A top holding company, the command centre of the entire group, determined a unified direction for all subsidiaries and subsubsidiaries.
+The top holding company either focused on group control, as in the case of Mitsui or controlled while maintaining some operating functions as well, as was the case with Sumitomo whose holding company comprised a department serving as the group's trading company.
 Ownership control was exercised through the top holding companies, however often the owning families supplanted this structure with direct holdings in the subsidiary companies.
 Intersubsidiary ownership was common, too.

 Mitsui-gumi's first building in Kaiunbashi-dōri, Nihonbashi, built in the early 1870s, then requisitioned by the government to accommodate Japan's First National Bank (Dai-ichi Kokuritsu Ginko) [Ukiyo-e by Utagawa Kuniteru]

 Most zaibatsu were established during the Meiji and the Taishō eras, though some of them date back to the 17th century (Mitsui and Sumitomo).
 The term zaibatsu itself was not employed in Japan until the World War I period, taking into account the years it took the combines to accumulate enough fortune as to constitute "an estate of wealth".
-By World War II they had grown to considerable size; by the time of the occupation it was estimated that Mitsui comprised some 300, Sumitomo some 250 corporations.
+By World War II they had grown to a considerable size; by the time of the occupation, it was estimated that Mitsui comprised some 300, Sumitomo some 250 corporations.

 "Designated subsidiaries" were affiliated companies strategically most important to the conglomerate; they were called chokkei kaisha (直系会社) or bunkei kaisha (文系会社) and tightly controlled by the parent company.
 They served in turn as holding companies for countless subsidiaries beneath them and were referred to as second-tier holding companies when their subsidiary networks grew very large and complex.
 In addition to the designated subsidiaries, there were ordinary subsidiaries called bōkei kaisha (母系会社), resulting in a pyramid-shaped hierarchy, in which the level of ownership by the top holding company typically - but not always - was highest among the designated subsidiaries.